svanelten/mpcCore/readme.md

 Mpc.NET is a great example, but seems to be dead.
 Since there is lots of time due to Corona, programming is fun and .net Core is fun - here it is.

-Keep in mind this is a really, _really_ early work in progress.
+Keep in mind this is a really early work in progress.

 ## Basic usage
 ### Connecting